nocksock/kloen/README.md

 > Klön, der | kløːn |
 >   (North German) leisurely, informal conversation or chat.

-> [!WARNING]
-> Work in progress!
-Breaking changes will happen unannounced and API is still
-> to be considered unstable.

 ## Usage / Quick Start

 Kloen is using [alien-signals]'s `createReactiveSystem` under the hood.
-The API is mostly the same as in the original, however kloen provides some utility function, which otherwise couldn't be achieved.
+The surface API is *mostly* the same as in the original, with some differences in order to be able to provide some utility functions and enable a few usage patterns.

 ```js